EngineersTools/ptdt/README.md

-# ptdt
+# Power Transformer Digital Twin
-The Power Transformer Digital Twin
+A project focused on creating a digital model describing the electrical, mechanical, thermal and chemical behaviour of a power transformer.